 If money were not an object, we would have splurged on a bronze by an artist from Pawhuska, Okla., where we live part of the time.
 Instead, we thought long and hard about something that cost less than $100 and would remind us of our eighth anniversary year.
 Since we spent thousands of miles in the car during our eighth year of marriage and bought a new vehicle that year, keychains seemed like the perfect gift.

 We found a shop on Etsy called Jewelry Everyday that could make us bronze keychains for $19.95 each with a customized engraving.
 We ordered matching bronze keychains that said, “JOURNEY OF A LIFETIME” on one side.
 They had our anniversary date, “8.27.11” on the other side.
 The turnaround was ridiculously speedy!
 We ordered the keychains from the car (of course we did) on a Wednesday and they arrived in our mailbox just two days later on Friday!

 In 2020, our ninth anniversary came during the coronavirus pandemic and by Aug.
 27, we’d spent more than five months at our home in Crete, Nebraska.
 We’d planned a Route 66 road trip that was to have taken us through New Mexico earlier in the year.
 We knew that would be the perfect place to find a beautiful piece of pottery for our ninth anniversary.
 But, since we spent most of the year in our hometown, we decided we’d look for a piece of pottery from an artist here.
 Our local Ace Hardware store actually has a section of pottery by artist Gary John Martin and we found this gorgeous bowl there.

 We plan to use it as a serving dish and will display it, as well.
 It will be a reminder of that year we all self isolated and the 453 (and counting) meals we made at home.

-Next year is our 10th anniversary and the traditional anniversary gift is tin or aluminum.
+Next year is our 11th anniversary and the traditional anniversary gift is steel.
 Any ideas?